okuru-xyz/indigo-selfbot/README.md

 Connection Dropped.
 Retrying in 10 seconds.
 ```
 This means that your account has been ratelimited, to fix it you have a couple days, or use another account.
 This has nothing to do with your IP Adress.
+Another way to fix it and immediately use it, is enter the command `kill 1` in console.
 ## Requests
 Just create an issue if you want a feature request